D-Tsonev/Project-1/README.md

 <h2>Introduction</h2>

-The aim of the game has remained the same: for the user to shoot the invading mammoths armada before it reaches dangerously close to the player.
+The game’s aim has remained the same: for the user to shoot the invading mammoths armada before it reaches dangerously close to the player.

 As the Mammoths fleet don't come in peace and periodically drops ice bocks towards the Player.